shironeko1337/auto-img/backup.md

 - [x] Fix visualize animation.
 - [x] Move centralizer playground to demo.
 - [x] Find a way to render static README files in the demo.
+- [ ] use a static image to replace all occurances in the demo

 ```html